 With New Relic, every new customer automatically starts with a free forever plan, no credit card required.
 You get 100 GB per month (that translates to as much as 10 hosts) of free data, unlimited free basic users who can query and alert on the data, and one free full user who can use all features.

 If you end up needing to ingest more data or give full platform access to more team members, you can add a credit card and pay just for what you use beyond the free tier.
-With our standard plan, there are no commitments and you can cancel at any time.
+With our Standard edition, there are no commitments and you can cancel at any time.
 As your usage increases, you can opt-in to volume discounts by committing to an annual pool of funds, which includes monthly roll-overs to accommodate for seasonal spikes in usage.
-If your usage exceeds your committed amount, you’re only billed for the excess at the low US$0.25 per GB rate with no penalties.
+If your usage exceeds your committed amount, you’re only billed for the excess at the low US$0.30 per GB rate with no penalties.
 You can empower every engineer at every stage of the software lifecycle with all of your data to plan, build, deploy, and run great software.

 No more data sampling or visibility compromises

-The low price of US$0.25 per GB from New Relic means that you no longer have to sample data, count agents, create custom metrics, worry about surprise or hidden fees, or make infrastructure decisions based on pricing.
+The low price of US$0.30 per GB from New Relic means that you no longer have to sample data, count agents, create custom metrics, worry about surprise or hidden fees, or make infrastructure decisions based on pricing.
 Now you can get a complete view of all of your tech stack in one place.

 According to Jason Bloomberg, President of industry analyst firm Intellyx, “New Relic is changing the economics of observability by empowering companies to leverage all available telemetry at a dramatically lower cost than before.”